cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 Let's walk through this example and explain what's going on.

 First, notice how the `cloudify.interface.lifecycle.start` operation is mapped directly to a script.
-When an opeartion is mapped, if the mapping points to a resource that is included in the blueprint directory, it is considered to be a script and the script plugin is used.
+When an operation is mapped, if the mapping points to a resource that is included in the blueprint directory, it is considered to be a script and the script plugin is used.
 So in fact, the above mapping is equivalent to:
 {% highlight yaml %}
 interfaces:
     cloudify.interfaces.lifecycle:
         start:
             mapping: script.script_runner.tasks.run
             properties:
                 script_path: scripts/start.sh
 {%endhighlight%}